FRIDAY, 6 JUNE 2014

 SATURDAY, 22 FEBRUARY 2014

-I don’t have time to write a Perfect Pop Songs entry for this track, and its newness—Voices was just released a few days ago—makes me think that making such a declaration might be premature.
+I don’t have time to write a Perfect Pop Songs entry for this track, and its newness—Voices was released just a few days ago—makes me think that making such a declaration might be premature.
 In any event, this track grabbed and held my attention when I first heard it on the radio a few weeks ago.
 It’s about as perfect a lead single I can imagine for a band whose music contains elements of everything I’ve loved in other groups’ dance music: deep Moog basslines, hip-hop/trip-hop style drum programming, an off-kilter approach to textural flow and continuity, and dark, emotive vocals.
 So, that means Phantogram reminds me here of Lamb, Esthero, and Portishead.
 And the video ain’t bad either.
 The only downside for me is that the track’s length is too radio-friendly: I can’t wait to hear a good 12-inch mix in a club.
 Can you?

 WEDNESDAY, 1 JANUARY 2014